 It all starts with knowing the job roles at your company and then determining what training is necessary for each role.
 As we’ve shown, that includes some sub-steps, including figuring out the skills necessary for performing each job role, and performing a task analysis for each of those skills.

 We’ve also shown how having a learning management system (LMS) can help automate a lot of this, allowing you to focus more of your time on providing instructor-led training or otherwise maximizing operations at your site.
+For more about LMSs, check the short explainer video below.

 What are some tips of your own?
 What have you found that works and doesn’t work?
 What are some things you’d like to try?
 We’re all ears.